joolstorrentecalo/gitlab-foss/doc/user/project/issues/create_issues.md

 ## Fields in the new issue form

+> - Adding the new issue to an epic [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/13847) in GitLab 13.1.
 > - Iteration field [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/233517) in GitLab 15.6.

 When you're creating a new issue, you can complete the following fields: